solmars/FormWebApplication/README.md

 Simply press the 'run' file present in this folder and open your browser on localhost:8080 url.

+Note: you must have maven and java 11.

 ### Technologies

 This web application was made using primarily java and javascript.